aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/gams/mass_spring_gams_3.rst

 Ex.
 2: Compare the output from both models
 ------------------------------------------

-When running the application the output given by the ``GAMMathModel`` and the one computed by the ``GAMSpringMass`` are similar but not exactly the same.
+When running the application, the output given by the ``GAMMathModel`` and the one computed by the ``GAMSpringMass`` are similar but not exactly the same.

-1. Edit the file ``../Configurations/MassSpring/RTApp-MassSpring-10.cfg`` and add a MathExpressionGAM to compute the difference between the `Position` value computed by the two models.
+1. Edit the file ``../Configurations/MassSpring/RTApp-MassSpring-10.cfg`` and add a ``MathExpressionGAM`` to compute the difference between the ``Position`` value computed by the two models.
 2. Why is the ``PositionM`` value never converging to the target value?
 What could be done to modify this behaviour?